FicAI/ficai-signals-server/README.md

 # Fic.AI signals server

-The backend component that provides the API for accessing and modifying a user's contribution to the Fic.AI database in the form of "signals".
+The backend component that provides the API for accessing and modifying a user's contribution to the Fic.AI database (postgres) in the form of "signals".

 Each signal indicates approval or disapproval of a tag (identified by name) being applied to a story (identified by its canonical URL).